 The CPS uses application data to calculate the EFC and to match against several databases: NSLDS, the Department of Defense, the Department of Justice, the SSA, and the Department of Veterans Affairs, as well as the Department of Homeland Security’s database of noncitizens and the Selective Service System registration database.

 The CPS also checks the application for possible inconsistencies and mistakes.
 For instance, if a dependent student reported the parents’ marital status as married but reported the household size as “2,” the edit checks would catch the inconsistency.
 Even when data is inconsistent, the CPS may be able to calculate an EFC based on assumptions.
-For applications that your school submits through FAA Access, you can anticipate certain assumptions and correct or override information on the student’s FAFSA submission.
+For applications that your school submits through FAA Access, you can anticipate certain assumptions and correct or override information on the student’s FAFSA form submission.
 Students who submit applications online can also correct or override some of the CPS edits before submitting the application.

 Output Documents: The SAR and ISIR